Time resolution of BC422 plastic scintillator read out by a SiPM: Experimental Conditions

 In setup 1 (Fig.\,\ref{Fig:setup1}) the two SiPMs in D1 and D2 are connected together acting as a single photosensor.
 We use a series connection of SiPMs both for DC and AC current.
 The signals D1 and D2 are first sent via 0.5\,m long 50\,Ohm cables to a voltage amplifier.
 After the amplifier each signal is split using a passive 50\,Ohm splitter between a trigger logic and a digital oscilloscope (DSO, model LeCroy WaveRunner 640Zi \cite{LeCroy}).
 The trigger logic is realized in NIM modules.
 Its function is to set a detection threshold for each channel and generate a trigger signal for the DSO.
 In calibration mode the trigger is generated as tr\ =\ (D1)D2, i.e. coincidence D1 and D2 taken on the leading edge of D1; in measurement mode tr\,=\,D1.
 The DSO is operated at the sampling rate of 40\,GS/s.
 The bandwidth for each channel is adjusted by tuning the ERes (enhanced resolution) filter of the DSO.
 This is a sort of a moving average filter trading bandwidth for vertical resolution, which can be enhanced up to 3\ bits in steps of 0.5\ bit.
 In all, except one, measurements the ERes bandwidth is set to $\sim 600$\,MHz.
 The DSO measures charge spectra of signals D1 and D2, and perform analog CFD transformation on them, generating signals F1 and F2.
 The detection times $t_1$ and $t_2$ are taken at the zero-crossing of F1 and F2.
 The collected histograms $t_2 - t_1$ are used in analysis to extract the CTR values.
 The electronic noise contribution (mainly DSO) to the time jitter of F1 and F2 at their zero-crossing is also measured.

 In setup 2 (Fig.\,\ref{Fig:setup2}) the two SiPMs in D1 and D2 are readout independently.
 The corresponding signals C1$\ldots$C4 are processed in a similar way as before; four CFD signals F1$\ldots$F4 are generated in DSO.
-The trigger signals are tr\ =\ (C1)C2C3C4\ =\ (D1)D2 and tr\ =\ (C1)C2\ =\ D1 for calibration and measurements, respectively.
+The trigger signals are tr\ =\ (C1)C2C3C4\ =\ (D1)D2, i.e. coincidence of all four signals, each with applied detection threshold, taken on the leading edge of the signal C1, and tr\ =\ (C1)C2\ =\ D1 for calibration and measurements, respectively.
 The sampling rate of the DSO is 20\,GS/s.
 The detection times are calculated as $t_1 = (t_{\rm F1} + t_{\rm F2})/2$ and $t_2 = (t_{\rm F3} + t_{\rm F4})/2$.
 Such averaging allows compensating for the particle hit position and improving the time resolution of D1 and D2 compared to the setup 1.
 The use of setup 1 is justified, on the other hand, by a possibility to have the DSO sampling rate of 40\,GS/s and by a more simple and faster re-tuning of the whole signal processing chain, when the detector D2 is changed.